 Website/E-mail:www.komen.de www.raceforthecure.de/ firstname.lastname@example.org

 - Susan G. Komen Deutschland e.V. was established in 1999/2000.
 Komen Deutschland e.V. held its first Susan G. Komen Race for the Cure® in August 2000 in Frankfurt which now attracts nearly 8,000 participants and 500 breast cancer survivors each year.
-Races are also hosted in Cologne and Hamburg.
+In 2013, Races were also hosted in Cologne and Hamburg.

 - Komen Deutschland focuses on raising awareness about the importance of early detection of breast cancer, conducting educational programs and funding breast cancer survivor support programs across the country awarding to date more than 50 grants totaling over 1.2 million Euros in total.
 Areas of funding include: survivor program support, support of breast cancer nurses, a breast cancer hotline, mammography screening guides, breast self-awareness campaigns, advocacy training and psycho-social support.